ACS Award In Applied Polymer Science

-In addition to this honor, Freeman has received several awards for outstanding teaching and the National Science Foundation's Young Investigator Award in 1992.
-More recently, he received the 2008 Award for Excellence in Industrial Gases Technology from the American Institute for Chemical Engineers and the 2008 IBM Faculty Award.
-He served as chairman of ACS's Division of Polymeric Materials: Science & Engineering and as president of the North American Membrane Society.
-Currently, he is an associate editor of ACS's Industrial & Engineering Chemistry Research.
+After 20 years at Bell Labs, Lovinger took on a new challenge in 1997 when he moved to NSF, where he saw the opportunity to nourish the polymer field and provide support for polymer scientists.
+He takes pride in mentoring young researchers and enabling the growth of the field and the community.

-Freeman, 47, graduated summa cum laude with a B.S. in chemical engineering in 1983 from North Carolina State University.
-He then attended the University of California, Berkeley, where he graduated in 1988 with a Ph.D. in chemical engineering.
-Freeman was a NATO Postdoctoral Fellow in Paris and became a professor at NC State in 1989.
-In 2002, Freeman relocated to Austin to join UT's chemical engineering department.
+His work has always been interdisciplinary, and Lovinger is pleased to have been recognized by the physics, engineering, and now chemistry communities.
+He received the American Physical Society’s Polymer Physics Prize in 2003 and in 2004 was elected to the National Academy of Engineering.
+He’s authored more that 170 publications and has garnered more than 8,500 Web of Science citations.
+Lovinger is also an associate editor for Macromolecules.

-Freeman will present the award address before the Division of Polymeric Materials.
+Lovinger will present the award address before the Division of Polymeric Materials: Science & Engineering.

 Join the conversation